mm80843/T3.5/docs/bp_7.md

 ### Idea description

-For this, the respect of certain rules of social distancing is essential to avoid any contamination while allowing the inhabitants to go out.
-Some solutions can be already thought as :
+Therefore, the observance of certain rules of social distancing is essential to avoid any contamination and allow residents to go out.
+Some solutions are already conceivable such as:
--	Limit the time spent in the area .. well implemented in the past
--	Control the number of people entering a certain area at a given time.
+-Limiting the duration of stay in the area ... well implemented in the past -Controlling the number of people entering a given area at a given time.

 ### Why?

-Controlling access is one of the key points to limit the spread of a virus. in particular because :
+Controlling access is one of the most important points in limiting the spread of a virus. especially because
--	By limiting access nodes/points we have a better overview of human circulation
+-	By limiting access nodes/points, we have a better overview of human circulation
--	We can better monitor the ins and outs
+-	We can better monitor entry and exit points
-We can have a safe and comfortable occupancy level
+We can achieve a safe and comfortable occupancy level

 ### Contextual situations